Special offer

 Encl: product brochure (1), product photos (2)

-Just writing Enc. is also a perfectly acceptable enclosure abbreviation to use.
+Just writing Enc. may also be an acceptable enclosure abbreviation to use.

 Sample of a business letter enclosure

 I hope this letter/email finds you well.
-I’m writing in relation to organizing a free consultation about SinoTech’s new client management software.
-We are a fast-growing company and looking for something that will take or client management and sales productivity to the next level.
+I am writing to request a consultation regarding Wavewood’s latest client management software.
+We are a fast-growing company and are looking for a system that will improve our client management and sales productivity and believe your product is the best fit for this.

 Sincerely,